 A will from 1873 solves the mystery once and for all.
 The family fortune was distributed equally among the children and Trickey bought Shiplett Court at auction.
 “So they’re not being sidelined at all,” says Laurence.
 “Let’s give [Kitty] the benefit of the doubt and say that she got the wrong end of the stick and was waving it around rather vigorously.”

-Satisfied that all was ship-shape for the Edwards clan, Laurence then turns to the life of another seafaring ancestor, his great-great grandfather Roger Twist.
+Satisfied that all was ship-shape for the Edwards clan, Laurence then turns to the life of another seafaring ancestor, his 2x great grandfather Roger Twist.
 Documents reveal that he was just 11 years old when he first set sail, and by 1866 he had risen to the rank of sea captain.
 However, Laurence is shocked to discover that his ancestor falsified his naval records to cover up a desertion.
-It seems Roger gave way to temptation when he landed in Melbourne at the height of the great gold rush.
+It seems Roger gave way to temptation when he landed in Australia at the height of the great gold rush.

 Failing to find the riches he had hoped for, it seems Roger swiftly returned to the sea and his career as a master mariner continued to flourish.
 This decision, says Laurence, has left him with a powerful emotional legacy.
 “When I’m by the sea I find it a very familiar but really quite romantic experience,” he says.
 “I’ve got salt in my DNA.”